Dr Richard Edgar Hodgett

 Richard specialises in teaching analytics and decision-making approaches.
-Since joining Leeds, Richard has designed and developed three new masters level modules (LUBS5308, LUBS5309 & LUBS5578) and one new undergraduate module (LUBS2920).
-He has passed most of these modules onto other fantastic colleagues but still delivers LUBS5308 which has become one of the LUBS flagship modules.
+Since joining Leeds, Richard has fully designed and developed three new masters level modules (LUBS5308, LUBS5309 & LUBS5578) and one new undergraduate module (LUBS2920).
+He has passed most of these modules onto other fantastic colleagues.

 Richard teaches many topic areas including data pre-processing, dealing with missing data, hierarchical and non-hierarchical clustering, multi-criteria decision analysis, network graphing and visualisation, linear optimisation, goal programming, genetic algorithms, swarm based optimisation methods, variable reduction techniques, time series analysis and forecasting (exponential smoothing, ARIMA etc.), neural networks / deep learning, naive Bayes classification, linear/logistic regression, text analysis, simulations, big data systems (Hadoop, Spark etc.), big data platforms (Azure, AWS etc.), databases, SQL and APIs.

 Richard has also designed and delivered many bespoke executive education courses for groups in industry.
-He regularly teaches courses on analytical content for the Consumer Data Research Centre and on decision-making for the UN System Executive Management programme.
-He has spoken at many external events including the Leeds Digital Festival and Ideas in Practice.
+He regularly teaches courses on analytical content for the Consumer Data Research Centre and has taught decision-making modules for the United Nations.
+He has spoken at many external events including the Leeds Digital Festival and Ideas in Practice events

 Research groups and institutes